Kane (American band)

-Kane is an American country rock, southern rock, and Americana band that was formed in 1998 in Los Angeles, California fronted by actor Christian Kane and disbanded in 2004.
-The band has released two successful independent albums and has toured both the U.S. and Europe.
+Kane was an American country rock, southern rock, and Americana band formed in 1998 in Los Angeles, California, fronted by actor Christian Kane, and officially dissolved in 2010.
+The band self-released two successful independent albums and toured both the U.S., Europe, and beyond.

 History

-Kane was formed in 1998 by Christian Kane, Steve Carlson, and Michael Eaton.
+Formed in 1998 in Los Angeles, California, the band Kane was founded by musicians Christian Kane, Steve Carlson, and Michael Eaton.